 The best upcoming TV shows and movies on Netflix

-UPDATE: The Indonesian actioner The Night Comes For Us has been added to our list of the best upcoming movies on Netflix, along with a trailer and release date.
+UPDATE: Jennifer Aniston's new film Dumplin' has been added to our list of the best upcoming movies on Netflix, along with a trailer and release date.
 Watch it and find out more about the film on the next slide!

 Netflix has changed the way we engage with television shows and movies forever, giving us the most convenient way to experience both from the comfort of our living rooms, laptop screens or smartphones.

 With a rapidly growing library of shows on the service and a huge lineup of projects in the works, we've put together a list of the best upcoming TV shows and movies on Netflix for 2018 and beyond.

 The shows and films on this list have been hand-picked based on how excited we are for them, meaning that it's not intended to be a complete release schedule.
 Instead, consider it our curated list of the coolest looking Netflix Originals currently in the works.

 We've also included upcoming seasons of already established shows which we're really eager to see.
 So without further ado, these are the best TV shows and movies coming soon to Netflix.

 Dumplin' tells the story of a plus-sized teenager named Willowdean (Danielle Macdonald) who enters a beauty pageant run by her mother (Jennifer Aniston), herself a former beauty queen.
 Will, as she's known to her friends, quickly inspires other contestants to follow in her example, eventually shaking up their small town in the process.
 You can check out the trailer below.